alexandersen01/sharepoint-mcp-server-better/package/README.md

 #### `search_files`

-Search for files and documents across SharePoint using Microsoft Graph Search API.
-Can be scoped to specific site and folder to reduce noise.
+Search for files and documents within the configured SharePoint site using drive-specific search.
+This method works with Sites.Selected permissions and is automatically scoped to the configured site and folder.

 - **Parameters**:
   - `query` (required): Search query string
-  - `siteUrl` (optional): SharePoint site URL to scope search to (uses DEFAULT_SITE_URL if not provided)
-  - `folderPath` (optional): Folder path to scope search to (uses DEFAULT_FOLDER_PATH if not provided)
   - `limit` (optional): Maximum results to return (default: 10)

 #### `list_sites`